-13. The new section 2.2.2 on location uncertainties is somewhat briefer than the old sec.
+13. The new section 3.2.2 on location uncertainties is somewhat briefer than the old sec.
 2.1.2.
 However, missing from this section - or from chap.
-3 are TABLES of the elevations of all detectors and reactors, the overburden in meter, ands meters of water equivalent for all detectors, and the distances from all detectors to all reactors.
+3 are TABLES of the elevations of all detectors and reactors, the overburden in meter, ands meters of water equivalent for all detectors.
+I have added a new Table 3.2 that gives the distances from all detectors to all reactors.
+This is taken from chap.
+7 of the V3.3 proposal.
 Some of these numbers are in figures and text - with different values in different places!
-The table of distances between all detectors and all reactors will be an eyeopener, because the distance from the "Day Bay near detector" to the Ling Ao II reactor is over one km, \Rightarrow the approximation of "far" and "near" detectors is not very good.
+Note that the distance from the "Day Bay near detector" to the Ling Ao II reactor is over one km, \Rightarrow the approximation of "far" and "near" detectors is not very good.

 Also, we need to discuss the issue of the effect of the elevation difference between detectors and reactors.
 Since our detectors are cylindrical, not spherical, we have been criticized on this.
 However, verbal arguments have been made that there is not really much of a problem here.
 We must now put those arguments in writing.
 Has anyone already done this?
+(Bob McKeown...)

 14. I have written some brief text for sec.
-2.2.3, which was the previously blank sec.
+3.2.3, which was the previously blank sec.
 2.1.3.

 15. Sec.
-2.3 (old sec.
+3.3 (old sec.
 2.2) begins with a new paragraph to remind the reader that a relative uncertainty in various detector parameters can lead to an absolute uncertainty in $\sin^2 2\theta{13}$ or the same numerical value.
-I have added a column to table 2.3 to indicate whether the detector uncertainties are correlated or uncorrelated.

 16. The discussion of the uncertainty of detector mass in the new sec.
-2.3.1 (old sec.
+3.3.1 (old sec.
 2.2.1) has been considerably altered.
 It seems to me that the previous discussion was quite wide of the mark.
 I believe we can do much better than stated!

 17. I have split the old sec.
-2.2.1 into the new sections 2.3.1 and 2.3.2.
+2.2.1 into the new sections 3.3.1 and 3.3.2.
 The old section 2.2.1 seemed to present two quite different views on the H/C problem, without reconciling those views.
 In an attempt to do so, I have largely rewritten this section.
 But the question remains as to whether we have an agreed baseline about how we will fill the detectors????

 18. The old sec.
 2.2.2 is the new sec.
-2.3.3, on the need to know the gadolinium concentration.
+3.3.3, on the need to know the gadolinium concentration.
 This section was too brief, and indeed it seems to me that it contained a small numerical error, perhaps because the full argument had never been written out.